Dr David Lines

 Head of Department

-All aspects of European thought and learning from around 1250 to around 1750.
-I have particular expertise in the following:
+Dr Lines is interested in all aspects of European thought and learning from around 1250 to around 1750.
+He has particular expertise in the following:

 - The classical tradition (Aristotelianism and ancient thought more generally) in Renaissance Europe: interactions of Greek, Latin, and the vernacular